recordrobotics/2024_Control/docs/source/contributing/environment-setup.rst

 Prerequisites
 -------------

+Before starting this setup guide, ensure that the following programs and extensions are installed.
+For the VSCode extensions, install them in the same instance as where the rest of the control code is edited.

 - `Python 3.12 <https://www.python.org/downloads/>`__ (ensure that it is in path)
 - `Make <https://gnuwin32.sourceforge.net/packages/make.htm>`__ (only for windows)
 - `Python extension <https://marketplace.visualstudio.com/items?itemName=ms-python.python>`__